Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

-The New York Yankees, including Isiah Kiner-Falefa (.259 batting average in his past 10 games), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Isiah Kiner-Falefa (hitting .259 in his past 10 games) and the New York Yankees play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Guardians.
+He had a hitless performance in his previous game (0-for-3) against the Guardians.

 Isiah Kiner-Falefa Game Info & Props vs. the Guardians